PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 vs using the off-the-shelf docker snap.
 We considered that packaging docker with our snap might have undesirable side-effects if a user were to install our snap on a system where docker was already installed.
 After all, our snap may not be the only user of docker on that system and we didn't want to require a user with docker already running to uninstall their docker daemon and use ours instead.
 It was unclear how running two instances of docker on a system would affect it and what kind of isolation snaps provided.
-We settled on using the off-the-shelf docker snap and keeping our software in a different snap.
-This was appealing because we avoided possible conflicts with other docker daemons, make our build process easier, and make our snap smaller.
-The task seemed simple enough but quirks of snap and the isolation it provides prevents this approach from being possible.
+We settled on trying to integrate with off-the-shelf docker snap and keeping our software in a different snap.
+This was appealing because we avoided possible conflicts with other docker daemons, made our build process easier, and made our snap smaller.
+The task seemed simple enough but quirks of snap and the isolation it provides precludes this approach.

-### Problem 1: Apparmor Profiles - Ptrace
+### Problem 1: AppArmor Profiles & Ptrace
 When kubelet starts up it talks to a kubernetes API server in the cloud to discover which Pods it has been assigned.
 A Pod is basically a specification for a set of containers that share the same networking namespace and the parameters they should be run with.
 After kubelet receives a Pod assignment from the API server it asks docker to start up a [pause container](https://www.ianlewis.org/en/almighty-pause-container) for this Pod which it uses to initialize the Pod's networking namespace that all other containers will belong to.
 All containers in a Pod will therefore share an IP address and will be able to talk to each other over localhost.
-CNI, or container networking interface, plugins are responsible for initializing the networking interfaces for a Pod when it is starting up.
-CNI plugins just executables started up by kubelet when it wants to configure the network interfaces of a new Pod.
+CNI, container networking interface, plugins are responsible for initializing the networking interfaces for a Pod when it is starting up.
+CNI plugins just executables started by kubelet when it wants to configure the network interfaces of a new Pod.
 The loopback CNI plugin sets up the loopback interface for a Pod.
-Originally when trying to run the pelion-edge snap alongside the official docker snap the kubelet logs showed these errors while trying to deploy a Pod.
+When trying to run the pelion-edge snap alongside the official docker snap the kubelet logs showed these errors while trying to deploy a Pod.

 ```
 Aug 21 18:37:24 localhost.localdomain pelion-edge.kubelet[10990]: E0821 18:37:24.426195   10990 cni.go:309] Error adding default_test-pod-016c6de7e4f7000000000001001003c1/2017642be9f6094dec4997f658cc4187ade60eb193fa1b8ef1f064b988502412 to network loopback/cni-loopback: failed to Statfs "/proc/14361/ns/net": permission denied